MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/composite-model-guidance.md

 > [!NOTE]
 > Composite models can't include connections to certain external analytic databases.
 These databases include SAP Business Warehouse, and SAP HANA when [treating SAP HANA as a multidimensional source](/power-bi/connect-data/desktop-directquery-sap-hana).

-## Avoid composite modeling
+## Evaluate other model design options

 While Power BI composite models can solve particular design challenges, they can contribute to slow performance.
 Also, in some situations, unexpected calculation results can occur (described later in this article).
-For these reasons, avoid creating a composite model when you have other options.
+For these reasons, evaluate other model design options when they exist.

 Whenever possible, it's best to develop a model in import mode.
 This mode provides the greatest design flexibility, and best performance.